The Speech Pathology Service at Fox Chase Cancer Center

 Head and Neck Cancer:

 Support for People with Oral and Head and Neck Cancer

 WebWhispers, the largest support group for individual laryngectomee survivors of larynx and other throat cancers, was started in 1996 for those who had questions about larynx cancer treatments, surgery, recovery, and what life is like after laryngectomy surgery.

-Meet our Speech Therapists »
+Meet the Speech Therapy team »

 Laryngectomy Patients Speak About Their Procedures